-- Through our interest in our Operating Partnership and its wholly owned subsidiaries, we expect to indirectly own 100% of the membership interests of the Ownership Entities which will own the eight properties in our portfolio. - Our Administrative Service Company will operate all of the properties in our portfolio. - Purchasers of shares of our common stock in this offering will own % of our outstanding common stock, or % on a fully diluted basis, assuming a minimum offering. - Purchasers of shares of our common stock in this offering will own diluted basis, assuming a maximum offering. % of our outstanding common stock, or % on a fully - The Prior Investors in the Ownership Entities, including Mr. Wheeler and his affiliates and our executive officers, will own % of our outstanding common stock, or % on a fully diluted basis, assuming a minimum offering. - The Prior Investors in the Ownership Entities, including Mr. Wheeler and his affiliates and our executive officers, will own % of our outstanding common stock, or % on a fully diluted basis, assuming a maximum offering. - We will be the sole general partner of our Operating Partnership.
-We will own partnership interest in our Operating Partnership, and the Prior Investors in the entities that own the properties in our portfolio, including Mr. Wheeler and his affiliates and our executive officers, will own % of the outstanding common units. - We expect to have total consolidated indebtedness of approximately \$25.3 million.
+- Through our interest in our Operating Partnership and its wholly owned subsidiaries, we expect to indirectly own 100% of the membership interests of the Ownership Entities which will own the eight properties in our portfolio. - Our Administrative Service Company will operate all of the properties in our portfolio. - Assuming a minimum offering and the exchange of all common units into shares of our common stock on a one-for-one basis, purchasers of shares of our common stock in this offering will own 59.77% of our outstanding common stock. - Assuming a maximum offering and the exchange of all common units into shares of our common stock on a one-for-one basis, purchasers of shares of our common stock in this offering will own 66.45% of our outstanding common stock. - Assuming a minimum offering and the exchange of all common units into shares of our common stock on a one-for-one basis, the Prior Investors in the Ownership Entities, including Mr. Wheeler and his affiliates and our executive officers, will own 40.23% of our outstanding common stock. - Assuming a maximum offering and the exchange of all common units into shares of our common stock on a one-for-one basis, the Prior Investors in the Ownership Entities, including Mr. Wheeler and his affiliates and our executive officers, will own 33.55% of our outstanding common stock. - We will be the sole general partner of our Operating Partnership.
+Assuming a minimum offering, we will own 63.37% of the outstanding common units of partnership interest in our Operating Partnership, and the Prior Investors in the entities that own the properties in our portfolio, including Mr. Wheeler and his affiliates and our executive officers, will own 36.63% of the outstanding common units.
+Assuming a maximum offering, we will own 69.76% of the outstanding common units of partnership interest in our Operating Partnership, and the Prior Investors in the entities own the properties in our portfolio, including Mr. Wheeler and his affiliates and our executive officers, will own 36.63% of the outstanding common units.
+Assuming a maximum offering, we will own 69.76% of the outstanding common units of partnership interest in our Operating Partnership, and the Prior Investors in the entities own the properties in our portfolio, including Mr. Wheeler and his affiliates and our executive officers, will own 30.24% of the outstanding common units. - We expect to have total consolidated indebtedness of approximately \$25.2 million.